Colour of red grapes – Modified Somers

 How do I send my samples in?

-Send in approximately 200 berries in a container.
+Send in a minimum of 200 grams of berries in a container.
 It is preferable to freeze the berries prior to dispatch and to pack them so that they will remain frozen during the journey.
 Freezing is not suitable if pH or titratable acidity is required.
 Do not add powdered sodium metabisulfite to the grapes as it will cause bleaching, resulting in the colour measurement being erroneous (low).

 Juice must be submitted in plastic containers.
 You will need to freeze the juice prior to dispatch and it is advisable to add a protective amount of SO2 (~ 200 mg/L) to prevent fermentation.
 50 mL of juice is sufficient.
 Freezing is not suitable if pH or titratable acidity is required.